 - Follow the application guide when completing the form noting the following:

 - Course Code is 'RD_CM1' and the Programme description is 'DPhil in Clinical Medicine'.

 - Under Proposed supervisor name, Proposed field and title of research project and Statement of study plans/Research Proposal enter details as agreed with the supervisor(s).

 - A CV should be uploaded which includes your final year school results (A-level, baccalaureate or equivalent) and full details of your prior university studies and research experience.

-Interviews for shortlisted candidates for admission take place 27, 28 and 29 January 2021 (January deadline) and 23 and 24 March 2021 (March deadline).
-Applicants will need to be available at this time and will have an opportunity to visit the laboratories.
-We can alternatively conduct interviews with overseas students by Skype or phone.
+Interviews for shortlisted candidates will take place 27, 28 and 29 January 2021 (January deadline) and 23 and 24 March 2021 (March deadline).
+Applicants will need to be available at these times with the interviews taking place remotely.